Child Care Resource & Referral ProgramChild Care

 Workshops & Training

-Children's Home Society of California offers workshops throughout the year for child care and early education professionals on a variety of topics including child development, marketing, and tax and record keeping.
+Children's Home Society of California offers professional development workshops throughout the year for child care and early education professionals on a variety of topics including child development, marketing, and tax and record keeping.
 Information about scheduled workshops is available by calling our office.
 Other sources of training include Community Care Licensing, community colleges, Child Care Resource and Referral agencies, child care associations, and other professional groups.
+CHS also offers quarterly parent workshops on a variety of parenting issues, including parenting strategies, discipline, partnering with schools, and child care providers.
 For more information about Workshops and Training for child care providers, please Contact Us.

 Professionalism in Child Care & Education Programs

 Creating a quality environment and program for children requires skill, dedication, patience, and continuing education.
-CHS workshops and trainings support the quality, growth, and professionalism of child care programs and child care providers.
+CHS professional development trainings support the quality, growth, and professionalism of child care programs and child care providers.
 CHS resource libraries also provide information regarding professional development opportunities available in local communities.
 Some additional

 community resources include connections to the Community Care Licensing Division of